Battle of San Juan (1797)

-The Battle of San Juan was an ill-fated British assault in 1797 on the Spanish colonial port city of San Juan in Puerto Rico during the 1796–1808 Anglo-Spanish War.
-The attack was carried out facing the historic town of Miramar.
+The Battle of San Juan (21 April – 30 April) occurred within an ill-fated British operation in 1797 targeting the Spanish colonial port city of San Juan in Puerto Rico during the 1796–1808 Anglo-Spanish War.
+The operation was carried out facing the historic town of Miramar.
+The battle was actually a series of successive Spanish attacks on the British siege positions; these Spanish countermeasures broke the British force and the siege of San Juan by it.

 Background

 Spain aligned itself with France by signing the Second Treaty of San Ildefonso in 1796.
 Britain then targeted both countries' Caribbean colonies.
 Admiral Sir Henry Harvey's fleet picked up Sir Ralph Abercromby's army in Barbados.
 Together, they captured Trinidad from the Spanish, before heading for San Juan.